devzendo/qdx-receiver/README.md

 My priorities:
 * GUI unfinished.
 * Some audio artifacts.
-* No CAT control yet - no tuning.
 * No configuration yet (to store the last tuned frequency on each band; the last used frequency; the amplitude).
 Needed before a proper release:
 * No packaging/release system yet.
 Build it yourself from source.